jameswhoughton/meals/README.md

 ### database

-The database package contains implementations of the `internal/*` repositories using SQLite as a store.
+The database package contains implementations of the `internal/*` repositories using MySQL as a store.
 Also contained here are the migrations files used to build the database schema.

 ### memory

 This package contains in memory implementations of the repositories defined in `internal/*`, these are intended for use in tests only.
-Each repository has it's own contract test which is used to ensure consistent behaviour between the memory and SQLite implimentations, allowing them to be confidently used when testing other layers of the application (e.g. services and handlers).
+Each repository has it's own contract test which is used to ensure consistent behaviour between the memory and MySQL implimentations, allowing them to be confidently used when testing other layers of the application (e.g. services and handlers).

 ### web